-Zalviso is a combination product candidate with both drug and device.
+Zalviso is a combination product candidate with both drug and device components.
 Zalviso is viewed as a combination product by the FDA, and both drug and device components were required for review as part of our NDA submission.
 There are very few examples of the FDA approval process for drug/device combination products such as Zalviso.
 As a result, we have in the past, and may in the future, experience delays in the development and commercialization of Zalviso due to regulatory uncertainties in the product development and approval process, in particular as it relates to a drug/device combination product approval under an NDA.
 For example, the Zalviso CRL received from the FDA in July 2014 contains requests for additional information on the Zalviso System to ensure proper use of the device.
+The requests include submission of data demonstrating a reduction in the incidence of optical system errors, changes to the Instructions for Use for the device to address inadvertent dosing, among other items, and submission of additional data to support the shelf life of the product.
+The timing of the FDA's review and comments on the protocols to be submitted for the bench testing and Human Factors Study and the results of the bench testing and the Human Factors Study and the results of the bench testing and the Human Factors Study are inadequate, which could delay or preclude any approval of Zalviso.